UrbanIntelligence/WPI-CS525-DS595-Fall22/Project1/README.md

 - So when you install your gym, please use command line "pip install gym==0.25.2".

 - If you have installed other version of gym, "pip install gym==0.25.2" makes sure you will get 0.25.2.

+- If you want to check which version of gym you have, please use the code as below:

++ from gym.version import VERSION
++ print(VERSION)
 ```

 # DS595/CS525 2022 Fall Individual Project 1